The Enduring Role of Rituals and Symbols in Warrior Culture

 While every nation and service has its own specific symbols, several categories are universal across warrior traditions.
 Understanding their significance helps explain why they are treated with such reverence.

 • Military insignia and patches identify rank, unit, branch of service, and qualifications.
-The chevrons of a non-commissioned officer, the star of a general, the airborne wings of a paratrooper—each has a specific meaning that is understood by all service members.
+The chevrons of a non-commissioned officer, the star of a general, the airborne wings of a paratrooper—each has a specific meaning understood by all service members.
 These symbols communicate authority, expertise, and experience at a glance.
 They also create a visual hierarchy that supports the chain of command.

 • Unit colors and guidons are flags or banners that represent a specific regiment, battalion, or company.
 They are carried into battle and displayed at ceremonies.
 The colors are sacred to the unit.
 They bear streamers embroidered with the names of campaigns and battles the unit has fought.
 Losing the colors to an enemy is considered a disgrace, while capturing an enemy's colors is a great honor.
 The colors physically embody the unit's history and identity.

 • Historical emblems and crests draw on heraldic traditions to represent units and branches.
 Eagles, swords, shields, anchors, and other symbols convey strength, readiness, and tradition.
-The US Marine Corps emblem, which features an eagle, globe, and anchor, represents the Corps' global reach and maritime character.
+The US Marine Corps emblem, featuring an eagle, globe, and anchor, represents the Corps' global reach and maritime character.
 These emblems are displayed on uniforms, buildings, equipment, and official documents.

 • The Tomb of the Unknown Soldier is a powerful symbol of sacrifice and remembrance.
 Located in Arlington National Cemetery and other nations' memorials, it honors the unidentified service members who died in war.
 The continuous guard, the precise movements of the sentinels, and the silence of observers create a ritualized space of reverence.
 The tomb symbolizes all those whose sacrifice is known only to God.